 CASA of the Pikes Peak Region provides four distinct programs specifically designed to address the unique needs of children who have been victims of abuse, neglect, domestic violence, or high conflict custody disputes.

-With locations in both Colorado Springs and Divide, these programs make it possible for CASA to serve the "whole child" in both El Paso and Teller Counties.
+With locations in both Colorado Springs and Woodland Park, these programs make it possible for CASA to serve the "whole child" in both El Paso and Teller Counties.

 During the 2017-2018 fiscal year, 430 volunteers put in over 19,000 hours in CASA's programs, all with one goal in mind: Creating better futures for the kids in the Pikes Peak Region whose pasts didn't give them a fair shot.